MarkusHarnusek/TicTacToe/README.md

 # Tic Tac Toe

 This is a simple tic tac toe game for c.
-It features a two player mode with custom player names as well as a algorythmic oponent for the singleplayer.
+It features a two player mode with custom player names as well as a algorithmic oponent for the singleplayer.

 ## How to run it